Image

 Thanks to Westwood Deputy Town Administrator Molly Fitzpatrick for sharing this news with Westwood Minute.

-Sunny, with a high of 36 and low of 5 degrees.
-Sunny in the morning, clear during the afternoon and evening,
+Moderate or heavy snow showers, with a high of 33 and low of 9 degrees.
+Sunny during the morning, light freezing rain during the afternoon and evening, clear overnight.